How to Invoice Someone

 Your Business address and Name

 Including your company name and address on an invoice is essential for two reasons.
 First, it helps to identify the sender of the invoice.
 It can be helpful if there are any questions or disputes about the invoice.
-Second, it provides contact information for the buyer if they need to get in touch with you.
+Second, it provides the buyer’s contact information if they need to get in touch with you.

-It is best practice to include your company name and address at the top of the invoice and any contact details, including phone number, email address and website.
+It is best practice to include your company name and address at the top of the invoice, along with any contact details, including phone number, email address, and website.

 If you’re a limited company with a different registered address, include it on the invoice.
 Also, have the company registration number.